Skip to main content

 • How on-chip firmware code interacts with the chip’s hardware

-• Create layout for tape-out: metal layers and vias, routing insights, noise avoidance, DFM issues, timing closure
+• Digital logic gates, metal layers and vias, place & routing insights, noise avoidance, DFM issues, timing closure

 • Business practices with silicon foundries: sort, shuttles, corner lots